 As a new and inexperienced coach, you have much to prepare for in your first season.
 Of course, you are excited and eager about your first head coaching position.
 You most likely have planned what you are going to do and believe that you are ready.
-But are you truly ready?
+But are you truly prepared?
 Have you thought about the why's and how's of everything you will do as a coach?
-It is important as you get started in coaching to develop a philosophy.
+It is crucial as you get started in coaching to develop a philosophy.
 For that matter, even experienced coaches may want to re-evaluate their philosophy.

 Puts players first

 A positive coach wants to win but understands that he is an educator first.
 The development of his players is his top priority.
 He avoids thinking that the game is about himself rather than his players.
 He must have an unwavering commitment to what is best for the athletes.

 Develops character and skills

 A coach seizes upon victories and defeats as teaching moments to build on self-confidence and positive character traits such as discipline, self-motivation, self-worth, and an excitement for life.
 The desire to see the athlete learn and effectively improve his skill is the key to an effective coaching program.

 Sets realistic goals

 He focuses on effort rather than the outcome.
 He sets standards of continuous learning and improvement for the athletes.
 He encourages and inspires the athletes to strive to get better without threatening them through fear, intimidation, or shame regardless of their skill levels.
 Creates a partnership with the players A positive coach involves the team members in determining team rules and recognizes that communication is crucial to building effective relationships with players.
 He develops appropriate relationships with the players based on respect, caring, and character.

 Treasures the game